Cosmictrigger01/python/README.md

+# String Searcher

 Simple python script to search for a string in multiple files and folders.
-Mainly made for CTFs, to search downloaded website code for flags.
+Mainly made for CTFs, to search downloaded website code for flags🏴
-Might also be usefull for Bug Bounty.